Austro-Hungarian Army: Size and ethnic and religious composition

 In 1868, the number of active-duty troops in the army was 355,000, and the total could be expanded to 800,000 upon mobilization.
 However, this was significantly less than the European powers of France, the North German Confederation and Russia, each of which could field more than one million men.
 Though the population of the empire had risen to nearly 50 million by 1900, the size of the army was tied to ceilings established in 1889.
-Thus, at the start of the 20th century, Austria-Hungary conscripted only 0.29% of its population, compared to 0.47% in Germany, 0.35% in Russia and 0.75% in France.
+Thus, at the start of the 20th century, Austria-Hungary conscripted only 0.29% of its population, compared to 0.47% in Germany, 0.35% in Russia, and 0.75% in France.
 The 1889 army law was not revised until 1912, which allowed for an increase in annual conscriptions.

-The ethnic make-up of the enlisted ranks reflected the diversity of the empire the army served; in 1906, out of every 1000 enlisted men, there were 267 Germans, 223 Hungarians, 135 Czechs, 85 Poles, 81 Ruthenes, 67 Croats and Serbs, 64 Romanians, 38 Slovaks, 26 Slovenes, and 14 Italians.
+The ethnic make-up of the enlisted ranks reflected the diversity of the empire the army served; in 1906, out of every 1000 enlisted men, there were 267 Germans, 223 Hungarians, 135 Czechs, 85 Poles, 81 Ruthenians, 67 Croats, 64 Romanians, 38 Slovaks, 26 Slovenes, and 14 Italians.

 To aid communication between the multitude of ethnicities, the army developed a simple language called Army Slavic, based primarily on Czech.

-From a religious standpoint, the Austro-Hungarian army officer corps was dominated by Roman Catholics.
-In 1896, out of 1000 officers, 791 were Roman Catholics, 86 Protestants, 84 Jews, 39 Greek-Orthodox, and one Uniate.
+From a religious standpoint, the Austro-Hungarian army officer corps was dominated by Catholics.
+In 1896, out of 1000 officers, 791 were Catholics, 86 Protestants, 84 Jews, 39 Greek-Orthodox, and one Uniate.
 Of the pre–World War military forces of the major European powers, the Austro-Hungarian army was almost alone in its regular promotion of Jews to positions of command.
 While the Jewish population of the lands of the Dual Monarchy 4.4% including Bosnia and Herzegovina), Jews made up nearly 18% of the reserve officer corps.
 There were no official barriers to military service for Jews, but in later years this tolerance eroded to some extent, as important figures such as Conrad von Hötzendorf and Archduke Franz Ferdinand sometimes expressed anti-Jewish sentiments.
 Franz Ferdinand was also accused (by Conrad) of discriminating against Protestant officers.